Select Page

 Scientists have known for twenty years that inhaled dust can be transported into the bloodstream.
 So, that is not news.
 Of the dust we inhale, microplastics make up just 0.03%.
 Toxicity studies show that the plastics are non-toxic and that should come as no surprise as we eat our food out of these same plastics and use them for implants inside the body (hip joints made of polyethylene, eye lenses made of PMMA).
 Decades of experience and massive amounts of testing confirm their safety.

 Shockingly, the other 99.97% of dust we breathe contains large concentrations of proven toxins and substances that cause cancer in humans.
 It would appear that scientists were so obsessed with detecting 1 part per million of safe plastic that they “forgot” to do their job and analyze for the substances that are proven to be a real and present danger to humans.
 In fact, I was unable to find a single study where scientists tried to detect the proven dangerous particles in human blood!
 Scientists collect blood samples, throw away all of the toxic particles and analyze to detect an incredibly low amount of safe plastic.
 That’s not only misleading, it is irresponsible to ignore the danger and go for hype instead.
 One can only infer that they are more interested in attention and funding than they are in being responsible scientists.
+UPDATE – finally, a study analyzed all particles in human blood.
+They detected one safe PE particle and 99 other particles, mainly inorganic pigments.
+So, now we know, that plastics exposure is not by any means where our focus should be.

 you can be for the environment, or against plastics, but not both”.